MasumModi/compose-multi-platform/README.md

 •	di: Dependency injection modules configured with Koin.

 How to Run the Project
 1. Clone the Repository:
    git clone <repository-url>
    cd book-search-app

 2. Setup Dependencies:
 Ensure you have the required Kotlin Multiplatform setup and install dependencies using Gradle:
    ./gradlew build

 3. Run the App:
-	•	For Android:
+.
+For Android:
    ./gradlew :androidApp:installDebug

 • For iOS:
 Open the iosApp project in Xcode and run it on a simulator or device.

 •	For Desktop:
 Run the desktop module using your IDE.

 How to Use
 1. Search for Books:
-•	Use the search bar to find books by entering a title, author, or keyword.
+•	Use the search bar to find books by entering a title.
 2. View Details:
 •	Tap on a book from the search results to view its detailed information.
 3. Manage Favorites:
 •	Add a book to your favorites by tapping the “Add to Favorites” button.
 •	Access your favorite books through the Favorites tab.

-Contribution

-We welcome contributions to this project!
-To contribute:
-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Commit your changes and submit a pull request.

 Happy coding! 🚀